Skip to main content

 5. Take your Required Minimum Distribution

-• You also want to keep in mind that you can only aggregate the distribution from like accounts.
+1. You will also want to keep in mind that you can only aggregate the distribution from like accounts.
 For example, if you have two IRA’s you can take a distribution from one or both and as long as you take the total amount necessary you are not subject to a penalty.
 If you have a 401k and an IRA, each will have its own RMD, and you must take a separate distribution from each.
 Taking only from the IRA will not cover the necessary distribution that has to come from the 401k, so it’s important to understand how your retirement accounts are structured and what RMD’s are necessary.

 So, there it is-your financial holiday “to-do” list!
 What better gift can you give yourself than peace of mind that you are doing everything you can to maximize your growth and deductions and properly prepare for a new year ahead.
 If you need guidance or help checking these items off your list this December, we would be happy to discuss and coordinate with your tax professional.